gitpod-io/retired-gatsby-website/src/docs/teams.md

 # Create a Team
-From [gitpod.io/teams/](https://gitpod.io/teams/), you can purchase and manage Gitpod subscriptions for your entire team with one centrailized billing.
+From [gitpod.io/teams/](https://gitpod.io/teams/), you can purchase and manage Gitpod subscriptions for your entire team with one centralized billing.

 If you don’t have a Gitpod account yet, you’ll be asked to create one first.
 You can then choose between the Team Professional or Team Unlimited plan and add members to it.
 <br><br>